Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Applications

-Table \ref{table:real-2} summarizes the results.
+We report the results in Table \ref{table:real-2}.
+Similar as before, we focus on independent and positively correlated potential outcomes.
 For both causal parameters $\tau_c$ and $\eta_c,$ the confidence intervals for the lower and upper bounds become narrower when we take covariates into account.
 Similarly as the previous example, we focus on the interpretations of the cases with independent and positive correlated potential outcomes.
 The confidence intervals with or without covariates for $(\tau_I, \tau_U)$ suggest that the hourly wages of more than 70\% of participants does not decrease because of the job training program.
 Additionally, the confidence intervals with or without covariates for $(\eta_I, \eta_U)$ suggest that the hourly wages of roughly 20\%--30\% of participants strictly increase because of the job training program.